Ways to Give

 Cash Gift

-The simplest method of giving is an outright gift by personal check or credit card.
+The simplest method of giving is with an outright gift by personal check or credit card.

 Appreciated Securities

-A gift of long-term appreciated securities not only receives an income tax deduction equal to the market value of the securities, but also avoids capital gains taxes on the transfer.
+A gift of long-term appreciated securities, like stock, not only receives an income tax deduction equal to the market value of the securities, but also avoids capital gains taxes on the transfer.

 IRA Charitable Rollover (Qualified Charitable Distribution or QCD)